DWhiteheadCode/Tracer-Abilities/README.md

 	- If death is later implemented, some handling would likely need to be done to drop the bomb in place, and re-enable the ability for it to stick to a new actor.

 ### Action/ Ability
 The pulse bomb action is relatively straight forward.
 It simply spawns the projectile at the location of, and with the same rotation as, the user's `GetActorEyesViewPoint(...)`.
-The user's pawn is marked as the projectile's `Instigator`, though this is not really used for anything at this point in time.
+The user's pawn is marked as the projectile's `Instigator`.
+This is used to prevent the user from being able to stick themself with their own pulse bomb.

 # Debug Functionality
 Some basic debugging functionality has been included to assist with development/ to showcase functionality.